-That all meeting papers including attachments be emailed out to ALL councillors and send out hard copies only upon request.
+That all meeting papers including attachments only be emailed out to ALL councillors and not sent out to in hard copy format.

 Councillor Comment:

 ALL Councillors are entitled upon election to a laptop and mobile phone.
 Councillors also receive an ICT allowance that is payable each quarter.
 If councillors wish to have hard copy of any papers they have the capacity to print these out for themselves, utilising funds that are paid to them by the rate payers of the shire and the wards in which they were elected.